 Cameras at SNSF

 Various areas within the SNSF laboratory space are equipped with video cameras.
 The video from those cameras is recorded for a period of from one to two months.
 The purpose of these cameras is to document issues such as dangerous misuse of chemicals, improper storage and handling of chemicals, and to document the improper use of machines.
 It is also used as an aid towards diagnosing or troubleshooting machines, by creating a timeline to discover what was going on prior to the machine starting to have problems (i.e.: when a spinner's vacuum circuit became clogged).
-The recording may also be used for criminal investigative purposes by the Stanford Department of Public Safety and as evidence of a crime.
+The Stanford Department of Public Safety may also request video footage for a forensic investigation of a crime.

 The cameras are not monitored in real time.
 As such, the cameras do not provide any measure or guarantee of safety or security while the labs are in use.

-No sound is monitored or recorded as prohibited by law and the guidelines.
+No sound is monitored or recorded as prohibited by state law and the standards.

 These cameras are also not intended to be used for any sort of work or job performance evaluation of any Stanford students or employees.